fluent/fluent-logger-forward-node/README.md

 </match>
 ```

-FYI: You can generate certificates using fluent-ca-generate command since Fluentd 1.1.0.
+FYI: You can generate certificates using the `fluent-ca-generate` command since Fluentd 1.1.0.

 See also [How to enable TLS/SSL encryption](https://docs.fluentd.org/input/forward#how-to-enable-tls-encryption).